 Step 4.
 Input the name as "WriteProtect" and set its value as "0".

-With the hard drive recovery software - Deep Data Recovery, you are able to retrieve files from disk with file system errors like disk becoming RAW, file system missing, and more.
-This professional software can rescue almost all existing file types from a computer, external hard drive, USB, memory card, and more after deletion, formatting, file system becoming RAW, etc.
+With the Deep Data Recovery software, you can recover files from a disk with file system errors, such as a disk becoming RAW, file system missing, and more.
+It can rescue almost all existing file types from a computer, external hard drive, USB, memory card, and more after deletion, formatting, file system becoming RAW, etc.

 Step 1.
 Select file type and click "Next".

 Step 4.
 Select all the files you want and click "Recover".
-Then, browse another secure location to save them.
+Then, browse to a secure location to save them.

 Step 1.
 Go to "This PC".